php-fig/fig-standards/proposed/extended-coding-style-guide.md

 }
 ~~~

-In nullable type declarations there MUST NOT be a space between the question mark
+In nullable type declarations, there MUST NOT be a space between the question mark
 and the type.

 ~~~php